-And no, I'm not talking about the British TV show or a runaway bride.
+Got Cold Feet?
+And no, a runaway bride or groom!
 Are your feet always cold?
 Is your skin cool, clammy, or extremely dry?
 Many people experience the symptoms of cold feet on a daily basis, but ignore it thinking that it is a minor complaint.
-This is a mistake.
+This is a mistake!
 If your feet are always cold and the symptoms are increasing, you should seek the advice of your podiatrist.

 Cold feet can be a symptom of many different disorders including: